soyjubilado/AdventOfCode/2024/README.md

     different possibilities.
 Part 2 was so similar to part 1, I ended up deleting the code that was specific to part 1, and just using the one function for both parts.

+### Day 20

+  - I thought Part 1 would be easy, and it was after I finally understood the instructions.
+Part 2 is on hold.

+### Day 23

+  - Part 1 was straightforward.
+Part 2 was solved with fairly elegantly with memoized recursion.
+I did recognize the problem as Maximum Clique, which is NP-hard, and so I just went for basically a brute-force method, but memoized.

+### Day 24

+  - Part 1 again is straightforward.
+There is some recursive evaluation.

+    Part 2, I was not clever enough to understand.
+However, it is possible to brute-force a solution if you have a way of testing whether you are getting closer.
+I did this by writing a test for whether the adder worked for 1 digit, then 2 digits, then 3, etc. until I found a number of digits where it failed.
+Then I tried every combination of swaps until I found one that would move me forward.

+    This approach was flawed, because if a wire got swapped twice it probably shouldn't have been swapped in the first place.
+And then I get into a situation where no swaps will fix the circuit.

+    So I ran it once, and if any wired showed up in more than one swap (2 did), I banned them from being swapped and re-ran the program.
+It takes about 50 minutes for a full run.